 Temple Tours – Self-guided Route

 Welcome to Wales’ Temple of Peace and Health, the nation’s memorial to the fallen of World War 1.
 Founder David Davies envisioned a building ‘for the people’, that would inspire movements of Welsh men and women to ‘rid the world of the twin scourges of disease and war’ for future generations.
 Architecturally steeped in symbolism, since its opening in 1938 the Temple of Peace has been at the heart of Welsh efforts to build a better world.
 Explore this iconic space, and discover stories from Wales’ rich ‘Peace Heritage’ through following this self-guided tour, which takes about 25-30 minutes for most visitors.
+Scroll down to start.